-The LM34 is used to capture the temperature value.
-LM34 series are widely used precision integrated-circuit temperature sensors.
+The LM34, a Fahrenheit temperature sensor manufactured by National Semiconductors, is used to capture the temperature value.
+LM34 series are widely used precision integratedcircuit temperature sensors.
 The LM34 is a voltage mode sensor whose output voltage is linearly proportional to the Fahrenheit temperature.
-It outputs 10mV/F. It is rated to operate over a -50°F to +300°F temperature range, which is a full span of 350.
-Moreover, LM34's low output impedance, linear output, and precise inherent calibration make interfacing to readout or control circuitry especially easy [4].
+It outputs 10 mV/°F. It is rated to operate over a -50°F to +300°F temperature range, which is a full span of 350°F. Moreover, LM34's low output impedance, linear output, precise inherent calibration make interfacing to readout or control circuitry especially easy [5].

-As the LM34 measures temperatures lying in the range of -50° to $+300^{\circ}$ F, the corresponding voltages that are read from LM34 fall in the range -0.5V to 3.0V.
+As the LM34 measures temperatures in the range of -50°F to +300°F, the corresponding voltages that are read from LM34 fall in the range -0.5V to 3.0V.
 But the 8051 can accept analog voltages in the range 0-5V and produces a 10-bit digital value.
-In order to make better utilization of 10-bit resolution provided by on-board ADC and to avoid a range of voltages being considered noise, the voltage signal ranging from 0.5V to 3.0V has been amplified to match the 8051 input range of 0V-5V.
-The voltage signal produced by the sensor is carried to 8051 SBC via three stages; High-Impedance buffer stage, Gain stage and Inverting stage as shown in Figure 3.
+In order to make better utilization of 10-bit resolution provided by onboard ADC and to avoid a range of voltages being considered noise, the voltage signal ranging from 0.5V to 3.0V has been amplified to match the 8051 input range of 0V-5V.
+The voltage signal produced by the sensor is carried to the 8051 SBC via three stages; High-Impedance buffer stage, Gain stage and Inverting stage as shown in Figure 5.
 In the first stage the LM741 acts as a unity gain buffer amplifier otherwise called a voltage follower.
 A voltage follower circuit makes a copy of the input voltage at the output without drawing any current from wherever the input voltage terminal is attached.
 It is necessary to have a high-impedance buffer stage between LM34 and gain stage to avoid loading the LM34 sensor as it would affect the voltage produced by sensor and thus the voltage measurement.

-The second stage includes a basic inverting amplifier with an offset adjustment at the non-inverting input terminal of the LM741.
+The second stage includes a basic inverting amplifier with an offset adjustment at the noninverting input terminal of the LM741.
 The LM741 reads the voltage output of the first stage which indicates the temperature on a scale of 10mV/°F. Since the input voltage readings include negative voltages, it is necessary to offset the input voltage by 0.5V to obtain positive readings.
 Offset adjustment will give the readings in the range 0 to 3.5V.
-The 143K resistor in the feedback loop and the input resistance (100K POT) are responsible for amplifying the signal to fall in the range 0-5V.
-Usage of potentiometer (POT) for input resistor makes it possible to obtain variable gain.
+The 143K resistor in the feedback loop and the input resistance, a 100K Potentiometer (POT), are responsible for amplifying the signal to fall in the range 0-5V.
+Usage of a POT for the input resistor makes it possible to obtain variable gain.

 Since the amplifier used in the second stage is an inverting amplifier, an additional stage is required to invert the output voltage.
 The third stage acts as an inverting stage to convert the negative signals to positive with a negligible gain.
-This temperature sensing circuit operates with an error of ± 1 .
+This temperature sensing circuit operates with an error of +/- 1.

-Figure 2.
-Circuit for capturing temperature
+Fig. 5 Circuit for capturing temperature